matloff/fasteR/README.md

 Dollar signs are used to denote the individual columns.
-E.g. we can print out the mean tooth length; **tg$len** is the tooth length column (the dollar sign is the deliminter, separating 'tg' and 'len'), so
+E.g. we can print out the mean tooth length; **tg$len** is the tooth length column (the dollar sign is the delimiter, separating 'tg' and 'len'), so

 ``` r
 > mean(tg$len)